 Racing & Performance Tips

-Results achieved by these tips are the sole responsibility
+Results achieved by these tips are the sole responsibility of

-of the racer.
+the racer.

 Question on Mikuni carbs ...
-The standard main
+The standard main jet number

-recommends installing #130 main jets before installing there 4 into 1 exhaust.
+main jets before installing there 4 into 1 exhaust.
+I think this just prevents the

-I think this just prevents the pipes from bluing / fine tuning.
-What's the
+pipes from bluing / fine tuning.
+What's the difference is my question?
+Does the

-difference is my question?
-Does the main jet size give more fuel to the
+main jet size give more fuel to the carbs?
+The number means how big the hole

-a measurement ... so yes the bigger the number the more gas it can flow
+is in the jet .. its a measurement ... so yes the bigger the number the more

-and yes it helps stops the pipes from bluing, bluing is from the motor running
+gas it can flow and yes it helps stops the pipes from bluing, bluing is from the

-pipes.
 So white smoke would mean a very lean mixture?
-White
+White like a fog is either

-like a fog is either anti-freeze or ATF being burned, nothing else burns
+anti-freeze or ATF being burned, nothing else burns white, now there are different

-white, now there are different shades of blue.. from a grayish to navy blue..
+shades of blue.. from a grayish to navy blue.. the richer the blue the fresher the

-light blue..
-I would say valve seals gray to black is gas not being burned.
+to black is gas not being burned.

 Head Gaskets

-On motors using 10.5 to 1 compression ratio pistons, a fiber
+On motors using 10.5 to 1 compression ratio pistons, a fiber head gasket

-ratio pistons are used, a copper head gasket is required.
-Also, when using
+are used, a copper head gasket is required.
+Also, when using a copper gasket, the

-a copper gasket, the cylinder block must be o-ringed to help the copper
+cylinder block must be o-ringed to help the copper gasket seal.
+Cutting a groove

-gasket seal.
-Cutting a groove around the sleeve and using a copper wire
+around the sleeve and using a copper wire thickness of .039 is common place.
+Leave

-thickness of .039 is common place.
-Leave about .009 height of wire above
+about .009 height of wire above the block surface.

 *A Note Of Caution:

 When using fiber head gaskets, put them on dry; no sealers or coatings.
+For copper

-Allow it to dry and tack-up for 2 hours before installing.
-Make sure both
+dry and tack-up for 2 hours before installing.
+Make sure both the head and cylinder

-the head and cylinder surfaces have been machined flat and are clean before
+surfaces have been machined flat and are clean before installing the gaskets.

 Do not use a Copper Head Gasket on a water-cooled motor.
+If the

-into the wire and the water will leak by causing overheating problems.
-Use
+and the water will leak by causing overheating problems.
+Use a spring steel head

-a spring steel head gasket and do not o-ring the cylinder.
+gasket and do not o-ring the cylinder.

 Piston To Valve Clearance